The Curriculum

 We organize and implement bilingual French-English learning based on manipulation, experimentation and play and allowing the child to exercise his motor, sensory, affective, relational and intellectual capacities to gradually become an autonomous and socialized.

-In the French program, cycle 1 is centered on 5 learning outcomes:
+In the French teaching program, kindergarten (cycle 1) is centered on 5 learning outcomes:

 • Utilise the language in all its dimensions